crcdng/hen-timeline/timeline.md

 H=N begins to overtake other NFT platforms, measured by daily active users (DAU). https://www.reddit.com/r/CryptoCurrency/comments/n1pxk7/hicetnunc_takes_over_opensea_in_becoming_the/?utm_source=share&utm_medium=ios_app&utm_name=iossmf

+#### May 15, 2021
+The [Tibium residency](https://twitter.com/tibumresidency), promoted by Hic et Nunc, enables creators from the Global South to develop "connections, experiments and critical thought about NFTs."

 #### May 16, 2021
 Creative coder and prolific tool creator Javier Graciá-Carpio reports 10.000 Artists on H=N and provides an NFT that visualises this development https://hic.af/objkt/83576